 Also Known As: Chaste tree

 Habitat: Riverbanks and coastal areas

-This is a large, spreading, deciduous or evergreen shrub with palmate leaves, consisting of five or seven, pointed aromatic leaflets.
-The two-lipped, fragrant, blue flowers form clusters at the end of the stems from summer to autumn.
+This is a large, spreading, deciduous or evergreen shrub with palmate leaves, consisting of five or seven pointed aromatic leaflets.
+The fragrant blue flowers form clusters at the end of the stems from summer to autumn.

-Moreover, this plant likes a sunny, sheltered position with well-drained soil, so make sure you protect it in cold and wet U.K. winters
+This plant likes a sunny, sheltered position with well-drained soil so make sure you give it adequate protection over the winter months.

 The name Vitex is derived from the Latin vieo, meaning to weave or to tie-up as this plant is used in basketry.
-Its specific name (“agnus-castus”) means “chaste” in both Greek and Latin and is believed to be sacred to the goddess Hestia (Greek goddess of the household) and Vesta (Latin goddess of the household).
-It has long been believed that it is an aphrodisiac, hence it’s common name as chaste tree, but this has not been proven.
+Its specific name agnus-castus means ‘chaste’ in both Greek and Latin and is believed to be sacred to the goddess Hestia (Greek goddess of the household) and Vesta (Latin goddess of the household).
+It has long been believed that it is an aphrodisiac, hence it’s common name ‘chaste tree’, although this has not been proven.

 Propagation is best done from cuttings taken in July or August and inserted into a sandy mix in a cold frame.